First Australian Imperial Force: Legacy

 Commemorating and celebrating the AIF became an entrenched tradition following World War I, with Anzac Day forming the centrepiece of remembrance of the war.
 The soldiers who served in the AIF, known colloquially as "Diggers", in time became "...one of the paramount Australian archetypes."
 When the Second Australian Imperial Force was raised in 1939 following the outbreak of World War II it was seen as inheriting the name and traditions of its predecessor.
 Perceptions of the AIF have evolved over time.
 During the 1950s and 1960s social critics began to associate the "Anzac legend" with complacency and conformism, and popular discontent concerning the Vietnam War and conscription from the mid-1960s led many people to reject it.
 Historians also increasingly questioned Bean's views concerning the AIF, leading to more realistic and nuanced assessments of the force.
 However, some historians continue to stress the AIF's achievements, and state that it was representative of Australia.
 The "Anzac legend" grew in popularity during the 1980s and 1990s when it was adopted as part of a new Australian nationalism, with the AIF often being portrayed as a uniquely Australian force that fought in other people's wars and was sacrificed by the British military in campaigns which were of little importance to Australia.
 This depiction is controversial, however, and has been rejected by some historians.
 The Oxford Companion to Australian Military History judges that while it is unclear how popular perceptions of Australia's military history will evolve, "it is clear that the Anzac legend will remain an important national myth for some time to come".

+The AIF are commemorated at the Army Museum of Western Australia, which prior to its use as a museum, was a hospital to treat sick recruits of the expeditionary force.
+The museum features a Distinguished Conduct Medal and MM group that was awarded to an AIF member.
+Installed in the museum is also a carved jarrah wood and hand-painted honour board commemorating Orangemen of local Western Australian Orange Order lodges who enlisted in the Australian Imperial Force.